The Perfect Storm

 Then, on April 13, 2014, Kimberly felt a pain in her forehead so sharp she thought it might be the beginning of a migraine.
 She took ibuprofen and began doing her laundry.
 Suddenly, she could not figure out the dial on the washing machine.
 Kimberly knew something was wrong.

-“I looked in the mirror and my face didn’t look like right,” says Kimberly.
+“I looked in the mirror and my face didn’t look right,” says Kimberly.
 “I called my aunt who was a nurse at the time.
 She heard the way I was talking and told me to go right to the hospital.”

 Thankfully she lived three blocks away from Northwestern Memorial Hospital.
 She immediately hopped in a cab.
 At the emergency department, the staff informed Kimberly was suffering from a stroke.